Coronavirus (COVID-19): Helping Kids With Autism Cope

 - Try not to touch their nose, mouth, and eyes.

-- Practice social distancing, keeping at least 6 feet away from people who don't live with you.
+- Stay at least 6 feet away from people who don't live with you.

-- Wear a cloth face covering or face mask in public places.
+- Wear a mask or cloth face covering in public places.

 Give your child space and time for questions, but don't offer more detail than your child asks for.
 For example, if your child asks about people who are sick, answer the question.
 But don't bring up the topic if it doesn't come up.